netj/3x/docs/tutorial/README.md

     rusage
 ```

-3X will not only extract values for `wallTime` from future runs but also rescan records of past runs.
+<span class="sans-serif">3X</span> will not only extract values for `wallTime` from future runs but also rescan records of past runs.

 [GNU time]: http://www.gnu.org/s/time/

 #### Compute Statistics

-If a more complex computation is necessary to collect the values of interest, then plugging in a custom *output extractor* code to 3X is your option.
+If a more complex computation is necessary to collect the values of interest, then plugging in a custom *output extractor* code to <span class="sans-serif">3X</span> is your option.
 In fact, the two built-in options provided by `3x define output` command, namely `extract` and `file`, are mere shorthands for generating standard output extractors.
 More details on output extractors are described in the next section.